Kansas Christian College (Overland Park)

-Kansas Christian College is a private, four-year Christian college in Overland Park, Kansas, United States, affiliated with the Church of God (Holiness).
-The college is accredited with the Association for Biblical Higher Education, a commission recognized by United States Department of Education.
+Kansas Christian College is a private Christian college in Overland Park, Kansas.
+It is affiliated with the Church of God (Holiness) and accredited by the Association for Biblical Higher Education.
 The sports programs associated fielded by Kansas Christian College are nicknamed the Falcons, and compete in the NCCAA.

 History

-Originally known as Kansas City Bible School, and later as Kansas City College and Bible School, the college was founded in 1938 at 29th and Askew in Kansas City, Missouri in the basement of the Church of God (Holiness), a denomination with origins in the Methodist Episcopal Church.
+Originally known as Kansas City Bible School, and later as Kansas City College and Bible School, the college was founded in 1938 at 29th and Askew in Kansas City, Missouri in the basement of the Church of God (Holiness).
 A bulletin printed in the early years of the college explained the purpose of the institution: "Its purpose is two-fold: to train for service young people who love the Lord, and to lead into the blessed experiences of salvation and sanctification, those who do not have this close walk with Him.
 In order to further the achievement of these ends, training is offered in the following departments: